 Google releases a new SaaS product explainer video for presentation or service promotion almost every month (find them here), but this soulful one, created over 5 years ago, remains an icon of its genre.
 Here, we see the Google Calendar interface, as well as funny real-life situations in which this tool will be useful.
 The voiceover does not name or describe these situations, forcing us to keep an eye on what is happening on the screen.

 “Use Slack to do amazing things” – that’s how the message of this SaaS promotional explainer video sounds.
 The advantage of this company video is that there are no words or letters, meaning it can be understood by anyone.
 This artistic 3D design trick underlines the idea that Slack is suitable for any team.
-The vibrant animation reinforces the Slack team’s claim that the tool helps to execute amazing things.
+The vibrant animation reinforces Slack’s informational claim that the tool helps to execute amazing things.

 This story seems too long, however, it explains, in detail, the value of a product and illustrates the positive impact it can have on society.
 This animation replaces hundreds of words and can be used in the first and second stages of the sales funnel.
 Blackboard is a distance education service, so the examples of SaaS promo videos that you find on its pages might resemble social ads.